-In midwinter, we purchased a portable barbecue and would, by summer, need some kind of table to support it.
+In midwinter, Grant purchased a portable barbecue and would, by summer, need some kind of weather-resistant grill table to support it.
 The table was to be located in an old English garden setting.
-We wanted a compact, all-weather structure that could be permanently affixed just off the edge of a patio, blend into the surroundings, complement a nearby picnic table, conceal a 20 lb LP gas container, and outlast a long succession of barbecue grills.
+I agreed to build Grant as an example of high-quality, all-weather construction using treated lumber and WEST SYSTEM® Epoxy.

-A visionary, ingenious, a great innovator who could see beyond boundaries, on of a few people to really have changed the boatbuilding game in his lifelong quest for speed.
-This is how boatbuilders and designers, sailors and iceboaters recall Jan Gougeon.
+Jan Gougeon was a visionary, ingenious, and a great innovator who could see beyond boundaries, one of a few people to really have changed the boatbuilding game in his lifelong quest for speed.
+This is how boat builders, designers, sailors, and iceboaters recall Jan.
 A natural engineer, Jan became an accomplished boat designer and builder who was always thinking about his next boat.
-His vibrant boyish enthusiasm lit up the room.
+His vibrant, boyish enthusiasm lit up the room.
 Jan was a fierce competitor who shared tips and technology openly, offering astute and encouraging advice to novice and veteran sailors and builders alike.
 Continue reading →

 I used lost foam construction to fabricate a fiberglass air scoop for my son’s Formula Continental C race car.
 Our project started because a modification to the shape of the race car body necessitated the construction of a new air scoop.
 The air scoop is bolted to the car body so if either the air scoop or the body is damaged (a very likely scenario), the repair will be simpler.
 To fabricate the scoop, I made a Styrofoam male mold, surrounded the mold with fiberglass, and then dissolved the Styrofoam to leave a hollow part.
 I used Styrofoam to build the male mold for several reasons.
 It is readily available at most lumberyards, it is easy to shape with files and sandpaper, and it is easy to dissolve with lacquer thinner.

-On March 21, 2012, river runners from five western states, Canada, Japan and Chile launched five homemade boats, replicas of important historical designs, in an attempt to complete a 24-day self-guided traverse of the Colorado River through Grand Canyon.
+On March 21, 2012, river runners from five western states, Canada, Japan and Chile launched five homemade wooden dories, replicas of important historical designs, in an attempt to complete a 24-day self-guided traverse of the Colorado River through Grand Canyon.
 The replica boats represented a snapshot of river running in Grand Canyon during the 1950s and 1960s, just before Glen Canyon Dam took control of the Colorado River through Grand Canyon.
 Continue reading →

 Ten years ago the rear fender on my son John’s 1991 Honda Accord was damaged just forward of the wheel.
 It had been repaired at a local body shop, but four months later the same fender was rusting.
 I took it back to the body shop.
 The manager apologized and agreed to redo the job, but said there wasn’t much metal for his technicians to work with because the car had rusted significantly prior to the accident.
 He couldn’t guarantee that it wouldn’t rust again.
 Continue reading →

 While WEST SYSTEM® epoxy has a long shelf life, age will eventually affect its handling characteristics and cured strength.
 When stored for very long periods, hardeners may turn darker (reddish to purple), become thicker and give off more odor.
 105 Resin may lose some clarity and also become slightly thicker.
 Use extra care when mixing age-thickened products (stir extra thoroughly), and if color and/or clarity are crucial to your project, buy some fresh resin and hardener for best results.
 207 Special Clear Hardener is specially formulated for clarity and flow.
 Continue reading →

-I could envision my two young daughters rowing a boat their dad built, but I had to convince my wife.
+I could envision my two young daughters rowing a skiff boat their dad built, but I had to convince my wife.
 I like to fish and so do my girls, so a good fishing skiff couldn’t hurt.
 “Think of all the fish fries,” I told my skeptical wife.
 When I told my brother that I was going to build a boat he asked me, “Why?”
 I didn’t discover the answer until after the project was completed.
 Continue reading →